Pythm/ad-ElectricalManagement/info.md

 If another vehicle is using the charger, you can disable logging of the highest session energy and maximum ampere that the guest vehicle can charge by using an Home Assistant input_boolean helper configured as `guest`.
 Enabling this sensor will initiate the charging session immediately.

-Apologies for that.
-Here's an updated version of the text with some improvements and corrections in punctuation, capitalization, and grammar:

 ## Climate
 Here you configure climate entities that you want to control based on outside temperature and electricity price.